 Important Upcoming Dates for Tar Sands Campaign

-If you are not able to attend, please submit comments to the Zoning and Land Regulation committee.
-Be sure to state that you are writing to oppose CUP 02291 for Enbridge Energy Company, which is before the Committee on October 28.
+Dec.
+9: The Zoning and Land Regulation Committee will again take up the conditional use permit at their Dec.
+9 meeting.
+Public testimony will not be allowed at this meeting but we encourage people to again attend.
+If you have not already done so, we encourage everyone to submit comments to the Zoning and Land Regulation committee.
+Be sure to state that you are writing to oppose CUP 02291 for Enbridge Energy Company, which was before the Committee on October 28 and Nov.
+11.

 November 14-15: POSTPONED-Midwest Tar Sands Day of Action, planning will continue for rescheduled date.